Top paying jobs straight out of uni

 According to Hays most recent quarterly report on trends in the healthcare system, Australia’s currently experiencing a shortage of clinical psychologists and accredited mental health professionals, with an acute demand for these professions in more remote regions.

-If this is a career path that interests you, a great starting point is a Bachelor of Applied Social Science or a Bachelor of Social Science (Psychology).
+If this is a career path that interests you, a great starting point is a course in social work or counselling.
 For a more specialised course, there’s always a Bachelor of Social Science (Criminology) or Certificate IV in Mental Health.

 In their first year of work, recently graduated architects and construction specialists can anticipate earning a median salary of $49.2k, but they will also enjoy strong employment opportunities thanks to the construction boom that’s taking place this year.